2 Summary of Significant Accounting Policies

 All non-derivative financial instruments are initially recognized at fair value, which is defined as the fair value of the consideration provided net of transaction costs.

-Guarantees granted for rent deposits that have been collateralized with available-for-sale securities and obligations from convertible bonds issued to employees are recorded under other assets as restricted cash since they are not available for use in the Group’s operations.
+Guarantees granted for rent deposits and obligations from convertible bonds issued to employees are recorded under other assets as restricted cash since they are not available for use in the Group’s operations.

 DERIVATIVE FINANCIAL INSTRUMENTS

-The Group uses derivative financial instruments to hedge its exposure to foreign exchange rate risk.
-In accordance with IAS 39.9, all derivative financial instruments are held exclusively for trading and are initially recognized at fair value.
+The Group uses derivative financial instruments to hedge its foreign exchange rate risk and cash flows.
+In accordance with IAS 39.9, stand-alone derivative financial instruments are predominantly held for trading and are initially recognized at fair value.
 After their initial recognition, derivative financial instruments are measured at fair value, which is defined as their quoted market price on the reporting date.
-Any resulting gain or loss from derivatives is recognized in profit and loss because the Group currently does not apply hedge accounting.
-According to the Group’s foreign currency hedging policy, the Group only hedges highly probable future cash flows and clearly identifiable receivables that can be collected within a 24-month period.
+Any resulting gain or loss from derivatives is recognized in profit and loss, unless the derivatives are effective and designated as hedging instruments under a hedging relationship (hedge accounting).
+According to the Group’s foreign currency hedging policy, the Group only hedges highly probable future cash flows and clearly identifiable receivables that can be collected within a 12-month period.

 The use of derivative financial instruments is subject to a Group policy that is a written guideline approved by the Management Board for dealing with derivative financial instruments.
 Any changes in the fair value of derivative financial instruments are documented.